Already familiar with the concepts of AC-coupling and regulating PV inverter output power by frequency shifting? Skip to the factor 1.0 rule.

 In an AC-coupled system, a grid-tied PV inverter is connected to the output of a Multi, Inverter or Quattro.
 PV power is first used to power the loads, then to charge the battery, and any excess PV power can be fed back to the grid.

 When the Multi or Quattro is connected to the grid, this excess PV inverter power will automatically be fed back to the grid.

 When the Multi or Quattro is operating in inverter-mode, disconnected from its AC input, it will create a local grid: a micro-grid.
 The PV Inverter will accept this micro-grid and will therefore operate even during a black-out.
 The PV power can even be used to charge the batteries: when there is more PV power available than used by the loads, the power will automatically run through the inverter in reverse direction and charge the batteries.
 It is necessary to regulate that power to prevent overcharging the batteries as well as overloading the inverter/charger.
 This is where 'frequency shifting' comes in to the picture, see next section.

 Frequency shifting is the ability to change the output frequency of a VE.Bus product like the MultiPlus or Quattro to regulate the production of energy of AC-coupled generators.
 In most cases this will be a grid connected inverter powered by solar or wind.
-These grid connected, or grid-tied inverters need to be regulated also see chapter 'Example & background'.
+These grid-tie inverters need to be regulated also see chapter 'Example & background'.

 How can a VE.Bus product configured to frequency shift?